DioryMe/diograph-cli/README.md

 addConnection(connectionPath)
 - add connection to given (or current) path
-- currently to first room
+- add for room in focus
 - e.g. ... addConnection /path/to/source/folder

 importDioryFromFile